Bixal/uswds-design-tokens-guide/tools.md

 After you see the tokens populate, assign the layers tokens.
 Right click on the token in the Figma Token window and select 'edit' to change the names and/or values of the tokens.
 Play with changing their values to edit the components or layers they're associated with.

 4. **Level up**<br/>
 Use math to scale your tokens instead of keeping them static.
-This can support the overall scaling of an application and all it's components.
+This can support the overall scaling of your design and all it's components.
 Instead of assigning a space token a specfic value, scale your tokens by referencing a base token.
 Learn more [here](https://docs.tokens.studio/tokens/using-math).

 ### Looking for more information on the plugin?
 Check out this video tutorial, [Design Tokens in Figma: How to get started, today](https://youtu.be/Ka1I5TphDb0) or this guide, [Figma Tokens](https://docs.tokens.studio/) to learn more.